Dr. Killian Quigley

-Killian received his Ph.D. from Vanderbilt University’s Department of English in 2016.
-At Vanderbilt and at the Université Sorbonne-Nouvelle, in Paris, he taught across a range of subjects, including maritime and marine literatures, ecocriticism, the poetry of the British Isles, Southern USAmerican fiction, and more besides.
-At USyd, he is a contributor to the Open Learning Environment course Global Ethics: The Great Barrier Reef.
+Killian received his Ph.D. from Vanderbilt University’s Department of English.
+At Vanderbilt and at the Université Sorbonne Nouvelle, in Paris, he taught across a range of subjects, including maritime and marine literatures, ecocriticism, the poetry of the British Isles, Southern USAmerican fiction, and more besides.
+At the University of Sydney, he has been a contributor to the Open Learning Environment course Global Ethics: The Great Barrier Reef, an academic adviser to the Master of Sustainability capstone research project, and a case study leader for the Faculty of Arts and Social Science’s flagship Interdisciplinary Impact unit.
 He welcomes communication from colleagues and students at all levels.

 The Aesthetics of the Undersea.
 Co-edited with Margaret Cohen.
 London and New York: Routledge, 2019. (doi)